-The Systems Integration (SI) program seeks to enable the widespread deployment of safe, reliable, and cost effective solar energy on the nation’s electricity grid by addressing the associated technical and regulatory challenges.
+The Systems Integration (SI) subprogram seeks to enable the widespread deployment of secure, reliable, and cost effective solar energy on the nation’s electricity grid by addressing the associated technical and organizational challenges.

-To proactively anticipate and address potential challenges under a scenario in which hundreds of gigawatts (GW) of solar energy are interconnected to the electricity grid, the SI program has identified the challenges to be addressed in four broad, inter-related areas:
+To proactively anticipate and address potential challenges under a scenario in which hundreds of gigawatts (GW) of solar energy are interconnected to the electricity grid, the SI program funds research that addresses these challenges in four broad, inter-related areas:

-- Grid Performance and Reliability: Maintain and enhance the efficiency and reliability of electric transmission and distribution systems in a cost-effective, safe manner with hundreds of gigawatts of solar generation deployed onto the nation’s power system.
+- Grid Performance and Reliability: Enhance the efficiency and reliability of electric transmission and distribution systems in a cost-effective, secure, and reliable manner.

 - Dispatchability: Ensure that solar power is available on-demand, when and where it is needed and at the desired amounts, in a manner that is comparable to or better than conventional power plants.

-- Power Electronics: Develop intelligent devices that maximize the power output from solar power plants and interface with the electric grid (or end use circuits), while ensuring overall system performance, safety, reliability, and controllability at minimum cost.
+- Power Electronics: Use devices to maximize the power output from solar power plants and interface with the electric grid (or end use circuits), while ensuring overall system performance, safety, reliability, and controllability at minimum cost.

-- Communications: Create infrastructure that is used to inform, monitor and control generation, transmission, distribution and consumption of solar energy effectively under broad temporal and spatial scales.
+- Communications: Develop innovative infrastructure to inform as well as monitor and control generation, transmission, distribution, and consumption of solar energy effectively under broad temporal and spatial scales.

 Workshops & Events

-Industry workshops help SunShot obtain a wide range of stakeholder feedback to guide our mission.
+Industry workshops help to solicit a wide range of stakeholder feedback to guide the SETO mission.
 Learn more about the workshops that have identified barriers and opportunities to greater solar deployment.